Introducing irrational enumeration: analytic combinatorics for objects of irrational size: Applications

 \subsubsection{Tilings with a final partial tile}

-The set $\TTT^\Gamma_{\leqs x}$ consists of \emph{partial} tilings of a strip of length $x$.
+The set $\TTT^\Gamma_{\leqs x}$ consists of \emph{partial} tilings of a strip of length $x$, where each tiling $\ttt$ has a gap of length $x-|\ttt|$ (which may be zero) at the end.
 It seems somewhat more natural to consider tilings in which the final tile (only) may be a \emph{partial tile}, a tile which may have any length less than the greatest tile length in~$\Gamma$.
 See Figure~\ref{figTilingPartialTile} for an illustration.
 (We consider a two-dimensional variant below in Section~\ref{sectFloorTiling}.)

 Note that a tiling with a possible final partial tile may have \emph{any} nonnegative real size.
 Thus sets of such tilings do not themselves have Ribenboim series \igf{}s.

 Suppose $\Gamma=\{\gamma_1<\gamma_2<\ldots<\gamma_k\}$ is finite.
 There are two possibilities to consider.
 Either tiles can only be distinguished by their length, or else they are distinguishable in some other way (for example, by colour).